 More about Elizabeth

-Allison Bailey is a passionate #insulin4all advocate who has been living with type 1 diabetes for nearly 20 years.
-Her background is in communications and marketing, which she has utilized in volunteer advocacy efforts, including as leader of the Iowa #insulin4all Chapter.
+Allison Bailey is a passionate #insulin4all advocate who has been living with type 1 diabetes for more than 20 years.
+Her background is in communications and marketing, which she has utilized in volunteer advocacy efforts, including as a longtime T1International volunteer and leader of the Iowa #insulin4all Chapter.
 Allison is excited to be part of the T1International team to continue to fight for affordable insulin and to help lend support to others as they join and strengthen the movement.
-(Allison[at]t1international.com)

 More about Allison

-Nicole Smith-Holt is the mother of Alec, a T1D who passed away from DKA because he was rationing his insulin. ''I share my story of Alec's life and his death to prevent other families from going through what my family is experiencing.
-I believe everyone has a right to affordable quality healthcare and life saving medications, and I am proud to advocate with T1International.
+Nicole Smith-Holt is the mother of Alec, who passed away because he was rationing his insulin. ''I share my story of Alec's life and death to prevent other families from going through what my family did.
+I believe everyone has a right to affordable healthcare and medications.
 I look forward to a day when I no longer need to stand before a room of our elected officials and retell the story of my son’s death.
-I fight for the day when insulin insecurity no longer exists anywhere.''
+I fight for the day when insulin insecurity no longer exists, and I am proud to advocate with T1International.''

 Fran Quigley is a clinical professor at the Indiana University Robert H. McKinney School of Law, and coordinates the advocacy group Faith in Healthcare.
 Fran is a longtime human rights activist and writer, having written articles focusing on access to healthcare as a human right published in the New York Times and Foreign Affairs, among other publications.
 He is also the author of four books, including Prescription for the People: An Activist’s Guide to Making Medicines Affordable to All.
 Fran is inspired by T1I’s commitment to patient leadership, and sees that model as the world’s best opportunity for achieving access to medicines and healthcare for all.